magomimmo/modern-cljs/doc/tutorial-15.md

 ### Start testing at the borders

-Note that we already created the `shopping` directory where we're going to add our first unit test, the one aimed at testing the `modern-cljs.shopping.validators` namespace.
-The reason why we choose this namespace to introduce unit testing is because it stays at the border of our application with the external world, being that external world a user to be notified about her/his mistyped input, or an attacker trying to leverage any useful information by breacking the Shopping Calculator.
+Note that we have created the `shopping` directory where we're going to add our first unit test: the one aimed at testing the `modern-cljs.shopping.validators` namespace.
+The reason why we choose this namespace to introduce unit testing is because it sits at the interface of our application to the external world; be it a user to be notified about her/his mistyped input, or an attacker trying to leverage any useful information by breaking the Shopping Calculator.

 I prefer to talk about testing of namespaces instead of unit testing of functions.
-Generally speacking you should unit test the API of each namespace, which means all the symbols which are not private in the namespace itself.
+Generally speaking you should unit test the API of each namespace, which means all the symbols which are not private in the namespace itself.
 If you want to unit test a private symbol, you should write the unit test code in the same file where you privatized